-Once you have your tree at home, remove the netting to prevent mould and fungus growing in the damp branches.
+Once you have your tree at home, remove the netting to prevent mold and fungus growing in the damp branches.

 Before you set up your tree, using a handsaw, you will need to saw off about an inch (2.5cm) from the base of the tree to aid water absorption.
 This will allow your tree can ‘drink’ again.
 Alternatively, you can strip a 1.5in (3cm) band of bark from the bottom of the main stem.

 If you are not planning to set-up your tree indoors straight away, you will need to keep your Christmas tree outside standing in water and in a sheltered location until you are ready to bring it inside.
 Cut trees have a tendency to naturally drop their needles daily, by keeping the tree outside and in water for as long as possible will help to reduce drooping and needle drop.